 I don’t intend to steal the gold, just borrow it for a while.

-Here’s a thought: a rainbow has two ends, so instead of looking for one pot of gold, I look for two!
+A rainbow has two ends, so instead of looking for one pot of gold, I look for two!

 It’s the same for emotions.
-Remember Key 1, where we learnt to label our emotion’?
-Now, when we feel one emotion, there is usually another one lurking about.
-It’s crucial to label it, too.
-For example, we can ask ourselves: ‘As well as feeling angry, am I also fearful or ashamed?’
+Remember Key 1, where we learnt to label our emotion?
+The thing is: when we feel one emotion, there are more lurking about.
+Some are contradictory.
+Label them all.
+‘I am feeling angry.
+What else am I feeling?
+Hurt?
+Fear?
+Shame?
+Resentment?’

-Importantly, if you feel only the slightest trace of an emotion – if it’s just one percent of what you are feeling – acknowledge it, out loud or to yourself.
+Importantly, if you feel only the slightest trace of an emotion – if it’s just one percent of what you are feeling – acknowledge it out loud or to yourself.
 For example,

-‘Along with my jealousy I’m feeling just a smidgeon of contempt.’
+‘Along with my jealousy, I’m feeling just a smidgeon of contempt.’

 ‘I can feel a trace of envy as well.
 Just a trace.’